Not Accepting Guests

-I am originally from New York but have been living in Berlin, Germany for a bit over 2 years now.
+I am originally from New York but have been living in Berlin, Germany for 3.5 years now.
 I previously studied fashion design but am looking to switch over to visual communications.

 I am creative, contemplative, and a bit confusing sometimes.
 I love to reference American tv shows, dance and sing unexpectedly, people watch, laugh at incredibly not funny things (in a non offensive manner), and to read ingredients on the back of food packages.
 And I don't like rain but I love the smell and sound of it.

 I'm also a food blogger so you can check me out over there if you'd like. ;)

 I write about life in Germany and post my own recipes.

 "Treat others how you wish to be treated."

 The golden rule and a good one.
 I live by it everyday.